 My favorite brand of wheat berries and wheat flour is Wheat Montana.
 They use chemical free, non-GMO grains.
 They are a very high quality grain, which makes wonderful tasting flour.
 Look for 100% White Whole Wheat Flour, which they call Prairie Gold.

-I was impressed to find a 40 pound package through Amazon for as low as $27.14 (with Amazon Prime/Mom and subscribe and save).
+I was impressed to find a 40 pound package through Amazon (with Amazon Prime/Mom and subscribe and save).
 That makes it just 68¢ per pound for very high quality flour.
 (Be sure to click over to the Prairie Gold option if you want the white whole wheat.)

 I also like the Azure Standard White Wheat Flour, which is as low as 92¢ per pound.
 If you are a part of an Azure Standard co-op, you may want to look into this.